 What are permitted development rights?

-Permitted development rights are a government scheme that entitles some homeowners to expand their home without the need for planning permission.
+Permitted development rights are a government scheme that entitles some homeowners to expand their home without the need for a full planning application.

 And these are just some of the rules associated with permitted development!
 For this reason, it’s no wonder why many people are left scratching their heads as to what they can and can’t do under their permitted development rights.